 Use the following methods to figure out how many square feet the area is you want to sod.
-All of our sod is sold by the square foot (sq.ft.) so please measure in feet.
+All of Shattuck Turf Farm’s sod is sold by the square foot (sq. ft.), so please measure in feet.
 When ordering you can give us the square footage or the number of "squares".
 Squares are the square footage divided by 100.
-For example, 6000 sq. ft./100 = 60 sq.
+For example, 6000 sq. ft./100 = 60 squares.

 Square or Rectangle

-To figure the area of a square or rectangle, measure the Length & Width and multiply.
+To figure the area of a square or rectangle, measure the length & width then multiply those two numbers.

 Length x Width = Area